 Any company that is growing is continually taking on new challenges, and by encouraging creative freedom we create our own luck because we approach challenges with an open mind.
 Sometimes new problems crop up as fast as we solve the old ones, but that just means we’re moving -- we’re getting better and stronger.
 Anyone who wants to compete with us must learn and achieve the same things, so problems are just mile markers.
 Each marker we pass means we’ve hopefully improved.

 It may seem sometimes that we don’t know what we’re doing, and it’s true: we don’t.
 That may seem a bit unconventional for a company to admit, but take comfort in knowing that nobody else knows how to do what we’re doing either, and whatever it is we’re doing, it’s because we’re blending the old with the new, taking a familiar musical adventure to refreshing new places.
 You should come with us.

 Dirt Cheep Core Value #7: Be Humble

 We believe that -no matter what- we should be respectful of everyone's dreams.
 We are here to help you take the sounds in your head and make them REAL so that someone else can share in the raw happiness that you carry around with you each day.

 Everybody starts somewhere and it's usually at the beginning.
-So, we are here to be Dream Shepherds and accelerate your learning, your yearning, and say "you can DO this.
+So, we are here to be Dream Shepherds and accelerate your learning, your yearning, and say "you can do this.
 Here's how..."
-YET, while we celebrate our own abilities, successes, and experiences, we are not arrogant, and we do not treat others differently than how we would want to be treated.
+We can help be your guides, YET, while we celebrate our own abilities, successes, and experiences we are not arrogant, and we do not treat others differently than how we want to be treated.